oxiadenine/chain-pass/README.md

 - Create Desktop binaries with `gradle desktop:packageDeb` or `desktop:packageExe`
 - Create Android APKs with `gradle android:build`
-- Create Service binaries with `gradle service:build`
+- Create Service binaries with `gradle service:packageDeb` or `service:packageExe`

 **Packaging requires JDK 17 to be installed.**